himadriatiitm/project-uno/README.md

 fastapi dev main.py
 ```

+> [!NOTE]
-> [NOTE]: lavafroth is my work account.
+lavafroth is my work account.
 You might notice commits from it here.
 Sorry about that.